AhmedNashat143/Git-and-GitHub-Intro/Readme.md

 git config --global --list >> to give list of all configs

-git init >> to craete new repository ls -a >> to list all files in folder and show repository which is "hidden".
+git init >> to create new repository ls -a >> to list all files in folder and show repository which is "hidden".

+git add [Readme.md>> file name] >> to add file to repository in staging area

+git commit -m "message" >> to save file to repository with message.

+git log >> logs of all changes

+# ELzaem modify this file

+git status >> to show if file modified